btskinner/rworkshop/_modules/syntax.md

 [Python](https://www.python.org), and
 [Stata](https://www.stata.com).[^5]

-I have almost zero experience with SPSS, so I can’t speak to the particular difficulties that SPSS users have with R other than to guess that biggest hurdle for the average SPSS user is the transition from point-and-click interaction to writing text-based instructions.
-Python users (I’m one of them), on the other hand, will probably find that R can be less syntactically consistent than Python and has fewer pure programming niceties.
-That said, the jump from Python to R should be fairly easy.

 I came to R after learning Stata first, which is common for many researchers trained in econometric methods.
 For me and others who’ve made the same Stata-to-R transition, I think the root of many problems